 The expertise that startups need to take a company public or negotiate the terms of sale differs from those needed to scale operations.
 Because of this, many startups rely on late-stage venture capital, private equity, and investment banks at this stage of funding.
 These companies focus on investments that are preparing to exit and are in the best position to help the startup through this process.

 A software developer that offers real estate client management solutions is growing quickly in the New York City market.
-However, its growth is outpacing its revenue, and it hopes to avoid turning down customers.
-To capture more of the market and expand its workforce, it raises a series A round of funding from a venture capital firm.
+Their growth is outpacing their revenue, and they hope to avoid turning down customers.
+To capture more of the market and expand its workforce, the company raises a Series A round of funding from a venture capital firm.

-After investing the capital it receives, it sees growth continuing, finances stabilizing, and more opportunities open up.
-At this point, the company is doing well, with a great product, and it notices that its customers need an automated marketing platform to grow their business.
-It develops a prototype, tests it on a few customers, and realizes that this solution could potentially grow their revenue and customer base.
-Using feedback and projections, the founders raise another round of funding, a Series B.
+After investing the Series A capital, the company sees growth continuing, finances stabilizing, and more opportunities opening up.
+At this point, the company is doing well, with a great product, and they notice that their customers need an automated marketing platform to grow their business.
+They develop a prototype, test it on a few customers, and realize that this solution could potentially grow their revenue and customer base.
+Using feedback and projections that founders receive from their initial investors, the company then raises another round of funding, Series B.

-The Series B round is a great relief for the founders as they can now pursue more customers, hire engineers and, ultimately, continue to grow.
-However, the venture capital firm requires that the company achieve a 100% increase in the number of customers to unlock additional funds.
+The Series B round is a great relief for the founders as they can now pursue more customers, hire engineers, and ultimately continue to grow.
+However, the venture capital firm requires that they achieve a 100% increase in the number of customers to unlock additional funds.
 To do so, the founders invest part of the funding in a nationwide marketing campaign to grow their business.

-The marketing campaign is a success, and the company achieves the necessary growth to unlock more funding.
-However, the scale and infrastructure it requires to service these new customers are lacking.
-The founders raise an additional round of capital with a venture capital firm that specializes in scaling software companies.
-During the following year, it uses the funding and resources of its investors to scale and grow the company.
+The marketing campaign is a success, and they achieve the necessary growth to unlock more funding.
+However, the scale and infrastructure they require to service these new customers are lacking.
+The founders raise an additional round of capital, Series C, with a venture capital firm that specializes in scaling software companies.
+Over the following year, they use the funding and resources of their investors to scale and grow the company.

-Series A, B, C & D funding rounds are the best solution for startups needing to raise venture capital to achieve scale and reach more customers.
-Startups don’t always go through several rounds, sometimes because of an inability to scale or because they don’t need additional funding.
+Series A, B, C, and D funding rounds are best suited for startups in need of venture capital to achieve scale and reach more customers.
+Startups don’t always pursue multiple rounds of funding, sometimes because of an inability to scale or because they don’t need additional money.
 Accelerators, venture capital firms, investment banks, and private equity firms provide these funding rounds to startups.